 The site has a long history of mixed industrial, commercial and residential land uses dating back to the late 1800s.
-Soil, groundwater, sediment and surface water at the site are contaminated from these activities.
+Soil, groundwater and sediment at the site are contaminated from these former land use activities.

-The NCC is cleaning up the site for safety and security reasons and preparing the site for future use.
+The NCC is remediating the site for health and safety reasons and preparing the site for future use.
 The island is closed until 2028 during the cleanup.

 The latest on the project